-- Begins when the child enters the care/supervision of the program, whether they step foot into the facility directly or are transported from school by the program to the facility. - Is completed daily for each room or group of children. - Is completed on-site and in "real time" (updated continuously, if children move). - Is dated. - Contains: Children's Name, and Age. - Contains: the staff names(s) for those working/present that day. - Indicates if particular staff are assigned to a group of children.
+- Begins when the child enters the care/supervision of the program, whether they step foot into the facility directly or are transported from school by the program to the facility - Is completed daily for each room or group of children - Is completed on-site and in "real time" (updated continuously, if children move) - Is dated - Contains: Children's Name, and Age - Contains: the staff names(s) for those working/present that day - Indicates if particular staff are assigned to a group of children.
 It will list the staff name and all children the staff is responsible for and the time the staff became responsible for the children.
-Example: if children arrive and are gathered in a large space, but then later split up into groups, the tracking must reflect this and the time the children moved from the large group to the supervision of the caregiver(s). - Indicates the arrival time of each child in the care/supervision of the program to include if the child is assigned to a particular caregiver (be it arrival on the bus or at the facility).
-Cannot be "ranges of time", e.g. 2:30 3:30 pm. - Indicates the exit time each child leaves the care/supervision of the program and is released into the custody of their parent/guardian (when parent picks up). - Indicates any time a child transitions/moves to 1) supervision of another caregiver, 2) another room 3) outside 4) bathroom if located outside room, etc. If child goes to bathroom, tracking should reflect when they left and when they came back. - Indicates if a child is absent (only if the facility also uses tracking as attendance).
+Example: if children arrive and are gathered in a large space, the tracking will list the caregiver and the children the caregiver is responsible for along with the time the caregiver became responsible for the children.
+Then if the children are later split up into groups, the tracking must reflect this with the time the children moved from the large group to a smaller group along with the name of the caregiver responsible - Indicates the arrival time of each child in the care/supervision of the program to include if the child is assigned to a particular caregiver (be it arrival on the bus or at the facility).
+Cannot be "ranges of time", e.g. 2:30 3:30 pm - Indicates the exit time each child leaves the care/supervision of the program and is released into the custody of their parent/guardian (when parent picks up) - Indicates any time a child transitions/moves to 1) supervision of another caregiver, 2) another room 3) outside 4) bathroom if located outside room, etc. If child goes to bathroom, tracking should reflect when they left and when they came back - Indicates if a child is absent (only if the facility also uses tracking as attendance)

-- Has a key or legend on the sheet, if the program uses abbreviations. - Can be done from a tracking app; but must be able to be printed if needed.
-Note: if on the day of the visit the Assessor cannot determine if the app meets the tracking requirements, the item for tracking will be marked no. The provider may submit corrective action after the visit with documentation that the app meets. - Programs are required to keep copies of tracking sheets on file in the facility for the previous 12 months.
-Once 12 months of sheets have been accumulated, then as each additional month is complete, the provider may dispose of the oldest tracking sheet. - Programs needing assistance in implementing tracking may contact SC Child Care Resource & Referral Network (SC-CCR&RN) at 888-335-1002, and your Quality Coach can assist you.
-Your ABC Quality Assessor can also assist in connecting you with a Quality Coach. - 7.2.3 Background Checks
+- Has a key or legend on the sheet, if the program uses abbreviations - Can be done from a tracking app; but must be able to be printed if needed.
+Note: if on the day of the visit the Assessor cannot determine if the app meets the tracking requirements, the item for tracking will be marked no. The provider may submit corrective action after the visit with documentation that the app meets - Programs are required to keep copies of tracking sheets on file in the facility for the previous 12 months.
+Once 12 months of sheets have been accumulated, then as each additional month is complete, the provider may dispose of the oldest tracking sheet - Programs needing assistance in implementing tracking may contact SC Child Care Resource & Referral Network (SC-CCR&RN) at 888-335-1002, and your Quality Coach can assist you.
+Your ABC Quality Assessor can also assist in connecting you with a Quality Coach - 7.2.3 Background Checks